Ponce de Minerva: Acquisition of governorships

 A change in Ponce's career began with his long absences from court in 1145, after he had left the post of alférez.
 He only attended the court on a few occasions in 1144, and by that year he had received the tenancy (tenencia) of Mayorga to govern.
 There is no reference in any surviving royal charter to Ponce's rule in Mayorga, rather it is cited in no less than fifteen private charters dated between 23 January 1144 and 3 May 1157.
 By 1148 he had also received the government of the royal city (urbs regia) of León.
-Specifically this tenancy, called the "towers of León" (turres Legionis), consisted in the fortified royal citadel ("fotress-palace") that guarded the northern gate of the city.
+Specifically this tenancy, called the "towers of León" (turres Legionis), consisted in the fortified royal citadel ("fortress-palace") that guarded the northern gate of the city.
 There are ten royal documents from the reign of Alfonso VII that show Ponce holding this "most sensitive post".
 Both of these tenancies had previously been held by Osorio Martínez, who had been disgraced sometime in the first half of 1142.
 Despite his greater responsibility in the kingdom that kept him away from court, Ponce continued to take part in all of Alfonso VII's major military actions.

 In 1147, which has been described as an annus mirabilis for the Iberian Christians because of Alfonso VII's summer campaign, Ponce was with the royal army at Calatrava the week of 4–9 June.
 He was still with the royal forces at Andújar, witnessing a royal charter issued on 17 July, but it is not clear if he participated in the successful sieges of Baeza and Almería later that summer.
 There is no contemporary record of his presence with the royal army after Andújar, On 18 November 1153, Alfonso VII granted "to my faithful vassal [Ponce,] for the good and faithful service which you did me in Almería and in many other places in both the Christian and Muslim regions", the castle of Albuher near Villamanrique de Tajo.
 According to Manuel Recuero Astray, the recipient was Ponce de Minerva, but more likely it was his namesake Count Ponce de Cabrera.
 Another twentieth-century historian mistakenly believed that the "Count Ponce" of the Prefatio de Almaria, a poetic retelling of the conquest of Almería in 1147, was Ponce de Minerva.